 Breast reconstruction surgery is an opportunity to restore your appearance and self-confidence.
-For a breast reconstruction procedure, board-certified plastic surgeons Dr. Stafford Broumand and Dr. Daniel Maman will guide you through determining the surgical methods that can offer you the best outcome.
+For a breast reconstruction procedure, Stafford Broumand, MD or Daniel Maman, MD, our board-certified plastic surgeons, will guide you through determining the surgical methods that can offer you the best outcome.

 Breast Reconstruction Using an Implant